distribution/distribution/docs/garbage-collection.md

 ```

 In this state layer `c` no longer has a reference and is eligible for garbage
 collection.
-Layer `a` had one reference removed but will not be garbage
+Layer `a` had one reference removed but not garbage
 collected as it is still referenced by manifest `A`.
 The blob representing
-manifest `B` will also be eligible for garbage collection.
+manifest `B` is eligible for garbage collection.

 After garbage collection has been run, manifest `A` and its blobs remain.